degreepath/auditor/tests/snapshots/2018-19/major/studio-art.md

 ## Electives
-For this requirement, you must have at least one course taken with the “art_elective” attribute.
+For this requirement, you must take at least one course with the “art_elective” attribute.

 ## Art History
 > Note: The department strongly recommends that you take ART 252 or 253 as one of your art history courses.

-For this requirement, you must have at least one course taken with the “art_history” attribute.
+For this requirement, you must take at least one course with the “art_history” attribute.

 # Custom Attributes